 The switch to A2Ls isn't just an industry trend — it's backed by federal legislation.
 The AIM Act (American Innovation and Manufacturing Act) requires the U.S. to phase down the use of high-GWP HFCs.

-By upgrading sooner, operators can:
+By planning ahead, operators can:

 A Brief History of Refrigerants and the Shift to A2Ls